swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-38-train-the-model-on-a-kubernetes-pod.md

 ## Introduction

-!!! warning "GitHub Only"

-    **This chapter currently supports only :simple-github: GitHub.** We are actively working on adding support for :simple-gitlab: GitLab.

-    If you have been using GitLab up to this point, you may need to either:

-    - Wait for GitLab support to be added
-    - Switch to GitHub for these chapters
-    - Skip these chapters for now

-    We appreciate your understanding!

 You can now train your model on the cluster.
 However, some experiments may require specific hardware to run.
 For instance, training a deep learning model might require a GPU.
 This GPU could be shared among multiple teams for different